Most SEO audits have two things in common:

 And remember, if you want to track rankings for specific keywords in the long-term, try Rank Tracker.

 Step 12.
 Find pages ranking in positions 5–10 for high-volume keywords

 Ranking at position 5 for high-volume keywords sounds pretty good.

 That is until you look at the difference moving up just a couple of positions could make to your traffic.

 The good news is, that if you are already ranking reasonably well, a little proactive SEO should be enough to push you into the top spots.

-What we want to look for is high volume keywords where we rank in positions 5–10.
-It’s easy to do with Ahrefs Site Explorer.
+So we need to look for high-volume keywords where we rank in positions 5–10.

 We’ll then get a list of keywords (and content) we can focus on for some quick wins.